MichaelCurrin/twitterverse/docs/development.md

 These tests should only be run locally.
 As some need valid credentials to do API calls, some need a DB to be setup and some are just useful for inspecting output.

+These do not need to be run frequently are are useful when making changes to Twitter or ORM logic and several integrations need to tested.

 ### Important tests

 _Note: These run against the **main** DB and not test DB._